ros2/ros2_documentation/Developer-Guide.rst

 https://github.com/mike-perdide/pep7

-The editor integration seems slim, we may need to looking to automated checking for C in more detail.
+The editor integration seems slim, we may need to look into automated checking for C in more detail.

 C++
 ^^^